.

 Tyres for the Prado

-Most of the Prado models come with Dunlop AT20 or A/T 20 as OEM tyres.
-Now - if you look on the web you'll probably find that these are not the best tyres available.
-You've probably discovered that your self after a few thousand miles.
-However the Dunlop AT20 are not all bad, their sole redeeming quality is that they are quiet tyres.
+The tyre brand and model commonly used by Toyota are the Dunlop AT20 or A/T 20 as OEM tyres.
+If you search on the web you'll probably find that these are not the best tyres available.
+But more often you will find out yourself.
+However the Dunlop AT20 are not all bad, their sole redeeming quality is that they are quiet road biased tyres.
+The Dunlop AT20 can last up 50,000 km if you treat them well.
+The AT20's didn't last very long for most of us and replaced at about 30,000-40,000km.

-So looking around for replacements, the Bridgestone D694 is the most promoted tyres as a really good replacement but to date early 2007 you'd be hard pressed to find any retailers who can get them.
-In fact I waited 4 weeks in the hope that they would be available but in the end still weren't.
+There are a few common choices as replacement tyres for the At20.
+The Bridgestone D694 is the most promoted tyre as a good replacement.
+Hard to find in 2007 but much easier in 2010.
+In fact I initially waited 4 weeks in the hope that they would be available but in the end still weren't.
+So I looked for another model.

 So I didn't want to get a different size tyre for various reasons so I searched for other brands.
-BF Goodrich, and Goodyear all had various models by again size was the problem.
-In the end I got the Cooper Discoverer ATR.
+BF Goodrich, and Goodyear all had various LandCruiser compatiable models but again size was the problem.
+In the end I bought the Cooper Discoverer ATR.

 Dunlop AT20 Vs Cooper Discoverer ATR Review

-There are not many comprehensive direct comparisons or statements about the two models so we decided to do this tyre review.
+There are not many comprehensive, direct comparisons or statements about the two models so we decided to write up this tyre review.

 These are the OEM or standard tyres the Prado comes with.
 Looking at them they resemble normal car tyres except bigger.
 They have rounded edges and closely spaced tread and normal looking tread depth.
 Nothing out of the ordinary.